What Corn scales

 Volatility profile

-Recent action puts Corn in the Low-volatility band — it has been relatively stable, with moves typical of large-cap, mature assets.
+Recent action puts Corn in the Extreme-volatility band — it is in a high-volatility regime — these are the conditions where outsized gains and losses both become more likely.
 Over the last 30 days the move totals +10.53%, a useful input for stop placement and position sizing.

 How to evaluate an L2 like Corn